mmanzi/gradientdomain-mitsuba/README.txt

-  The code was implemented and tested using Visual C++ 2013 (with update 4) and CUDA Toolkit 6.5.
+  The code was implemented and tested using Visual C++ 2013 (with update 4) and CUDA Toolkit 6.5 and 7.0.
 Linux and Mac OS X support might require more work.

   The integrator implementations are released under the same license as the rest of Mitsuba.
 The screened Poisson reconstruction code from